 5.62.
-Sensitive items important to safety that are located outside buildings should be protected against windborne missiles.
+Sensitive items important to safety that are located outside buildings should be protected against wind-borne missiles.
 Sensitive items include instrumentation, small diameter piping and tubing, glass or ceramic pieces, dials and gauges, exposed belts, and chains or couplings on motors.
 The level of protection should be commensurate with the spectrum of missile types and maximum velocities considered in the design.
-Adequate immobilization of equipment or materials located outdoors to prevent windborne missiles should also be considered.
+Adequate immobilization of equipment or materials located outdoors to prevent wind-borne missiles should also be considered.

-Assessment for beyond design extreme winds
+Assessment for beyond design basis extreme winds

 5.63.
-Assessment for beyond design basis wind should be performed for SSCs that are used for the containment of radioactive material or for mitigating the consequences of an accident caused by extreme winds or associated hazards.
+Assessment for beyond design basis wind should be performed for SSCs used (a) for the confinement of radioactive material or (b) for mitigating the consequences of an accident caused by extreme winds or associated hazards.

 5.64.
-The methods used in the assessment for beyond design basis wind should normally be the same as those used for design basis wind, although there will be differences in engineering approaches that apply realistic assumptions, the acceptance criteria and the material properties used in the assessment (see Section 4).
+The methods used in the assessment for beyond design basis wind should normally be the same as those used for design basis wind, although there will be differences in engineering approaches that apply realistic assumptions as well as in the acceptance criteria and the material properties used in the assessment (see Section 4).